-This site was created to unite Conservative and Traditionalist Catholics against the enemies of Holy Church.
+This site was created to unite Catholics against the enemies of Holy Church.
 It is dedicated under the patronage of Our Lady of Victory who united a divided Christendom to repel the Muhammadan invasion at Lepanto in 1571.
 May our Lord Jesus Christ, through the intercession of our Lady of Victory, bring about the liberty and exaltation of Holy Mother Church against her enemies, for God’s greater glory and the salvation of souls, amen.

 The Blessed Apostle states the following in the letter to the Ephesians: